mukul29/i3blocks-contrib/shutdown_menu/README.md

 ```
 [shutdown_menu]
 full_text=Quit
-# If you are using FontAwesome, we recommend the power-off icon:
+# If you are using Font Awesome 5 Free, we recommend the power-off icon:
 # http://fontawesome.io/icon/power-off/
 command=$SCRIPT_DIR/shutdown_menu
 #FG_COLOR=#bbbbbb